 Trend #4.
 Prioritising Event Sustainability

-The trend of prioritising event sustainability is gaining significant traction, particularly in the UK, where environmental consciousness is on the rise and regulatory frameworks such as the COP26 Sustainability Report are influencing business practices.
+The trend of prioritising event sustainability is gaining significant traction, particularly in the UK, where environmental consciousness is on the rise and regulatory frameworks such as the COP30 Action Agenda are influencing business practices.
 Sustainable event planning involves incorporating practices that minimise environmental impact, such as reducing waste, conserving energy, and sourcing ethically and locally.
 These efforts align with broader societal and governmental goals to combat climate change and promote responsible business practices.

 How to make the most of this trend: